 Spoonauger Falls

 Spoonauger Falls is a 3-tier waterfall.
 You can see the upper main falls, and the middle section from the trail.
-The path loops around a tree near the falls and you are able to walk out onto a large rock for closer viewing.
+The path loops around a tree near the falls and you can walk out onto a large rock for a closer view.

 The middle section is rather flat, so we were able to walk up even closer to the falls on the flat rocks near where the main section breaks.
 Be careful as the rocks in and around the waterfall are slick!